Discover Jesus \ Events \John Arrested as He Journeys South

 By June of this year, John had returned to the place where he had started over a year before – the Bethany ford.
 No longer was John the firebrand preacher that he had been at the beginning; his teaching was now centered on mercy for the common man.
 But his vehemence showed in an increased condemnation of the corruption of the political and religious rulers.

 John was preaching in the domain of Herod Antipas by this time, and Herod became worried about the things that John was saying.
 He feared that John might provoke a rebellion, and he also deeply resented the fact that John was so critical of his domestic arrangements.
 Herod’s response was to put John in prison.
-And so, early on the morning of June 12, CE, Herod sent his agents to arrest John.
+And so, early on the morning of June 12, 26 CE, Herod sent his agents and placed John under arrest.

 By the time a few weeks had passed, and John had not been released, John’s remaining disciples dispersed into Palestine.
 Many of them went to Galilee to join Jesus and his followers.